-Here at Hospital FRC we offer both Community (Non–Accredited) and FETAC Accredited Programmes.
+Here at Hospital FRC we offer both Community (Non–Accredited) and QQI Accredited Programmes.
 Our range of programmes are diverse and changes on a regular basis to meet the needs of the community.
-All of these programmes are supported and funded by both Ballyhoura Development and the Education and Training Boards (ETB’s).
+All of these programmes are supported and funded by Limerick and Clare Education and Training Boards (ETB’s).
 The ETB was formally known as the VEC.
 Students pay a nominal fee towards the upkeep of the centre.

 Community Education works with adults who wish to return to or continue their education, offering a learner-centred approach involving personal supports and tuition leading to positive personal, social and economic outcomes.
 Many of the students involved in community education programmes have not been in a classroom for many years.
 Others may not have engaged whilst in traditional school for many different reasons.
 Others view doing a course as a social pastime and an opportunity to expand their horizons, learn a new skill or simply meet people.

 Entering a community education programme is often a gateway to employment.
 Programmes at this level could sometimes be considered a taster for a more formal programme at FETAC level moving on to University programmes leading to degrees, masters and even doctorates.